Resources: Books and Other Media

-EsquiMedia and Jacqui Lambert produce Qargi Zine, “(pronounced kah-dah-gee zeen) a quarterly magazine (both online and in print) that consists of stories, photos, and artwork submitted by people from all across Alaska.
+EsquiMedia and M. Jacqui Lambert produce Qargizine, “(pronounced kah-dah-gee zeen) a quarterly magazine print and online magazine that consists of stories, photos, and artwork submitted by people from all across Alaska.
 In addition to the quarterly print publication, the website posts art and videos of rural Alaskans.

 Indian Country Media Network and Indian Country Today are back online!
 As of February 2018, The National Congress of American Indians (NCAI) owns Indian Country Today.
 Editor Mark Trahant of Trahant Reports and Associate Editor Vince Schilling will head up the editorial team.
 Changes are coming this spring as they revamp.

 Laurel Ivanoff’s blog Living Village celebrates the people and truth of small, rural Alaska communities.
 The articles posted here were a regular part of We Alaskans, a section of the Anchorage newspaper ADN no longer publishes.

 Longhouse Media’s mission is to “catalyze Indigenous people and communities to use media as a tool for self-expression, cultural preservation, and social change.”
 Co-Founder Tracy Rector, M.Ed, is a mixed-race (Choctaw/Seminole) filmmaker, curator, and community organizer.